Testing. Testing 1234. Testing. Check, check, check. How do I sound? Testing 12345.

 If you're feeling ill, get tested.
-That's the mantra for COVID-19.
-But lots of people are getting tested.
-In the USA, 345 out of every 1,000 people have been tested as of the end of September.
-Compare that with Mexico where only 12 out of every 1,000 people have been tested.
-That could explain the difference in positive test rates in these two countries with the US rate being less than 5% and Mexico's rate close to 50%.
-More tests = well, something.
+That was the mantra for COVID-19.
+But lots of people were getting tested.
+In the USA, 345 out of every 1,000 people had been tested as of the end of September 2020.

 Those aren't the only two examples of testing being an obvious no-brainer.
 Doctors test our vital signs - temperature, blood pressure, heart rate, blood and for some, EKG, and prostrate.
 More thorough testing = more healthy.

 So why in the world is it so difficult to get Sales Leaders and HR professionals to test sales candidates?

 We hear everything, including this week's top 10 reasons for not assessing:

 - "We don't want to be bound by the recommendation"

 - "We don't want to spend the money"

 - "We don't want to change our hiring process"

 - "We don't want to inconvenience our recruiters"